 - Have you ever filed for bankruptcy?

 Illegal interview questions can lead to costly litigation and settlements that adversely impact the employer’s bottom line and business reputation.
-For more information about what employers may and may not ask during interviews, contact the employment law attorneys at Bowie & Jensen LLC.
+For more information about what employers may and may not ask during interviews, as well as specific protocols for Maryland employment law, contact the employment law attorneys at Bowie & Jensen LLC.